Analysis | The 30-second post-presidency speech about dogs that perfectly summarizes Donald Trump

 “I just want to thank you and I hope that you’re having a good time,” Trump said when concluding his speech on Friday.
 “And I hope the food is good and enjoy yourselves.”

-A purer distillation of the Trump approach — good customers getting top tier treatment and some exaggerated empathy — is hard to imagine.
+A purer distillation of the Trump approach — good customers getting top-tier treatment and some exaggerated empathy — is hard to imagine.

-Note: This article was updated to include Big Dog Ranch Rescue’s denial of the HuffPost report.